Karl Malden: Acting career around World War II

 He eventually traveled to New York City, and first appeared as an actor on Broadway in 1937.
-He did some radio work and in a small role made his film debut in They Knew What They Wanted.
+He did some radio work and then made his film debut with a small role in They Knew What They Wanted.

-Malden also joined the Group Theatre, where he began acting in many plays and was introduced to a young Elia Kazan, who later worked with him on A Streetcar Named Desire (1951) and On the Waterfront (1954).
+Malden also joined the Group Theatre, where he began acting in many plays and was introduced to a young Elia Kazan, who later worked with him on A Streetcar Named Desire (1951), On the Waterfront (1954) and Baby Doll (1956).

 His acting career was interrupted in 1942 by the Second World War, during which he served as a noncommissioned officer in the 8th Air Force of the United States Army Air Corps.
 While in the service, he was given a small role in the United States Army Air Forces play and film Winged Victory.
 Malden was discharged in 1946 as a Sergeant and was awarded the Air Force Presidential Unit Citation, the American Campaign Medal and the World War II Victory Medal.

 After the war, Malden resumed his acting career on Broadway, playing yet another small supporting role in the short-lived Maxwell Anderson play Truckline Cafe (1946), with a then-unknown Marlon Brando.
 The next year, director Elia Kazan gave Malden a co-starring role in Arthur Miller's breakout play All My Sons.
 By the end of that year he had joined the legendary original cast of Tennessee Williams's landmark drama A Streetcar Named Desire, also directed by Kazan, playing Harold "Mitch" Mitchell.
 With that high-profile theatre success, he then crossed over into steady film work.